jeremyfix/reveal_pandoc_slides/example/myfirstslides.md

 ```

 According to the [pandoc documentation](https://pandoc.org/MANUAL.html#background-in-reveal.js-and-beamer) you should be able to set it individually on every slide but that did not work in my tests)

+## Progressive content with pauses

+You can display content

+. . .

+progressively

+. . .

+by introducing pauses.

+. . .

+It also works

+. . .

+- for displaying items

+. . .

+- one after

+. . .

+- the other

+# Figures and videos

 ## Figures